shawndavidson/nclouds-docker-homework-4/README.md

 When you're finished, press Ctrl-C in the terminal to shut down the application.

+This project was a fork from cloudxlab/user-wishlist-app (see below)

 Source:
 - Git:      https://github.com/cloudxlab/user-wishlist-app
 - YouTube:  https://www.youtube.com/watch?v=ZTpEK3dEZVk